wanadianguy/trade-approval-api/README.md

 - Adding the currency automatically to the underlying table of currencies to comply with requirements.
 - Customized exception classes to make resiliency easier to implement.
 - Date check to make sure that Trade Date ≤ Value Date ≤ Delivery Date.
+- Get history into a csv file for clearer view (importable in Excel, Google Sheets, ...)

 # API Endpoints
 - GET http://localhost:8000/swagger/